-Mr Kovner has reportedly attributed his money making success to “stupid governments”, implying that the policy mistakes of central banks and governments causes disequilibria in financial markets that can be exploited.
+Mr Kovner has reportedly attributed his money making success to “stupid governments,” implying that the policy mistakes of central banks and governments causes disequilibria in financial markets that can be exploited.

 Michael taught me one thing that was incredibly important.
 He taught me that you could make a million dollars.
 He showed me that if you applied yourself, great things could happen.
 It is very easy to miss the point that you really can do it.
+He showed me that if you take a position and use discipline, you can actually make it.

 Kovner borrowed $3,000 on his MasterCard in early 1977 and began trading on his own.
-He made $1,000 on his first two trades ? copper and interest rate futures.
-Kovner says his earlier trading experience were the most memorable.
+He made $1,000 on his first two trades — copper and interest rate futures.
+Kovner says his earlier trading experiences were the most memorable.
 The first time he lost control of the trading process was in the soybean market.
 It is seared into my memory.
 A shortage developed in soybeans, running his $4,000 position up to $45,000 in six weeks.
 In a moment of insanity, I discarded a hedge limiting losses if prices turned down, which they did.
 In a panic, he liquidates his position, escaping with a loss of $23,000.
 Yet he still had $22,000, five times what he started with.
-I had a huge gain but lost half before getting out?
+I had a huge gain but lost half before getting out.
 I lost half the profit in an hour.
 I closed out the trade and was physically sick for a week.
 In retrospect that was a very good thing, says Kovner.
 It helped me understand risk and create structures to control risk.

 A music aficionado, he has best been known to treat friends to private performances at his New York City home by up-and-coming musicians, often from New York’s famed Julliard School.
 Six feet two inches tall, with a neatly trimmed graying beard and a professional manner, Kovner grew up in the San Fernando Valley east of Los Angeles, the son of an engineer.
-When a bad case of writers block stymied his quest for a Harvard Ph.D., Kovner drove a cab to pay the rent, took harpsichord lessons at Julliard and dabbled at a succession of pursuits while seeking this true calling.
+When a bad case of writer’s block stymied his quest for a Harvard PhD, Kovner drove a cab to pay the rent, took harpsichord lessons at Julliard and dabbled at a succession of pursuits while seeking his true calling.
 In 1976 he found it: currencies and futures speculating.

 I’m not sure one can really define why some traders make it, while others do not.
 For myself, I can think of two important elements.
 First, I have the ability to imagine configurations of the world different from today and really believe it can happen.
 I can imagine that soybean prices can double or that the dollar can fall to 100 yen.
 Second, I stay rational and disciplined under pressure.

+What I am really looking for is a consensus the market is not confirming.
 I like to know that there are a lot of people who are going to be wrong.

 One of the jobs of a good trader is to imagine alternative scenarios.
 I try to form many different mental pictures of what the world should be like and wait for one of them to be confirmed.
 You keep trying them on one at a time.
 Inevitably, most of these pictures will turn out to be wrong — that is, only a few elements of the picture may prove correct.
 But then, all of a sudden, you will find that in one picture, nine out of ten elements click.
 That scenario then becomes your image of the world reality.